-Subsequent to year end, the impact of the Novel Coronavirus (COVID-19) in Canada and on the global economy increased significantly.
+The impact of the Novel Coronavirus (COVID-19) in Canada and on the global economy continues to be significant.
 This global pandemic has disrupted economic activities and has resulted in the closure of programming and services.
 Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration of business disruption and the related financial impact cannot be reasonably estimated at this time.
 Further, the timing and amounts realized on the organization's assets as well as its future ability to deliver all programming may be impacted by the evolving circumstances of the virus.